Mahmutcano/rickandmorty/README.md

 - **Sign Up**: New users can create an account.
 - **Sign In**: Existing users can sign in to access their favorites.
 - **Add to Favorites**: Only authenticated users can add characters to their favorites.
 Attempting to add a character without being logged in redirects the user to the login page.
+- **Remove from Favorites**: Users can remove characters from their favorites at any time, allowing for dynamic preference management.

 ## Technologies Used